 In addition, we partner with local colleges and universities to provide a setting for volunteers and students interested in archaeology to gain hands-on experience working with archaeological collections.
 The SDAC has a diverse staff of professionals and technical support personnel.
 Our experienced staff has expertise in local, regional, and national collections management policies and practices.

-A certain degree of standardization in collection preparation, cataloging, packaging and organization is necessary in order to preserve collections, facilitate future research and maintain inventory control.
-It is not the goal of the San Diego Archaeological Center to dictate research design, field methodology or laboratory procedures to cultural resource management companies, but to work hand-in-hand with procedures already in practice while meeting the above standards.
-The following publications are available from the San Diego Archaeological Center by mail, fax or email (Microsoft Word format).
-Please indicate your preference in your request.
+A certain degree of standardization in collection preparation, cataloging, packaging, and organization is necessary in order to preserve collections, facilitate future research, and maintain inventory control.
+It is not the goal of the San Diego Archaeological Center to dictate research design, field methodology, or laboratory procedures to cultural resource management companies, but to work hand-in-hand with procedures already in practice while meeting the above standards.

 Curatorial and Exhibition Services

 Collection Preparation Guidelines

 The Center has a strict policy when accessioning new collections or entering into curation contracts.
 New collections delivered to the Center must contain a site report, master catalog, information about inadvertent discoveries, a list of deaccessioned items with supplementary documentation, and conveyance documents.
 View the Collection Preparation Guidelines, which contains everything you need to know to make your archaeological collections curation-ready.

 Required Collection Documentation